-A breakdown of the materials used is contained within those attachments.
 The Materials category represents the incremental costs associated with the materials used to restore power and repair storm damage.
 Typically, these are small items like tape, nuts and bolts, and short sections of wire, safety and protective equipment.
 Also included in these amounts are store and lobby stock items purchased during a storm event.
-These expenses are separate line items within the attached attachments.

-III.
+1 III.
 STORM PREPAREDNESS, RESPONSE AND RESTORATION

-11 Q. Were the costs presented in this filing for recovery reasonably and prudently incurred to 12 restore power to customers following the Storm Events?

-Yes.
-All of the costs that the Company has presented in this filing were incurred as part of the Company's efforts to prepare for and respond to the storm conditions caused by the Storm Events.
-As previously mentioned, each of these events met or exceeded the threshold required to be recoverable via Eversource's MSCR.
-Significant resources were needed to prepare for the Storm Events and to restore power in a reasonable timeframe.
-The actions taken by Eversource to
+- 2 Q. Were the costs presented in this filing for recovery reasonably and prudently incurred to - 3 restore power to customers following the Storm Events? - 4 A. Yes.
+All of the costs that the Company has presented in this filing were incurred as part of the - 5 Company's efforts to prepare for and respond to the storm conditions caused by the Storm - 6 Events.
+As previously mentioned, each of these events met or exceeded the threshold required to - be recoverable via Eversource's MSCR.
+Significant resources were needed to prepare for the - 8 Storm Events and to restore power in a reasonable timeframe.
+The actions taken by Eversource to - 9 prepare for and respond to the weather events already audited by Commission Staff and the Storm - 10 Events were appropriate and effective, and resulted in the restoration of power in a reasonably - prompt manner.
+Therefore, the costs that were incurred to achieve these results are eligible for - recovery through the Company's MSCR. - 13 Q. Does this complete your testimony? - 14 A. Yes, it does.